List of first overall NFL draft picks: First overall picks by school

 USC has the most first overall picks with 6.
 Notre Dame, Oklahoma, and Georgia are tied for second-most first overall picks with 5 each.
+Auburn, and Stanford are both tied for third-most first overall picks with 4 each.
 Only two schools have had first overall picks in consecutive years: USC, with Ron Yary (1968) and O. J. Simpson (1969), and Oklahoma, with Baker Mayfield (2018) and Kyler Murray (2019).